RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 #### Baked/Golden AMI

-Imagine now if you need to recreate your EC 2 again, installing Node.js, PM2 among other stuff or even worst, imagine if you need do it every time you need to create a new EC2 triggered by your Auto Scaling activity by running those scripts in `UserData` section in the `LaunchTemplate` settings.
+Imagine now if you need to recreate your EC2, think about everything you'll need to install and settings up again.
+Plus, imagine all of it being done whenever a new EC2 is triggered by an Auto Scaling activity _by running tons of scripts in `UserData` section_.
-Think about how long it takes...
+Think about how long it takes to create a new EC2 instance...

-To handle it, we use a strategy called **Golden AMI** that consists in a prebuilt application stored inside an AMI to save time when you are provisioning new instances in your ASG.
+The proper way to handle it is by a strategy called **Golden AMI** that consists of a prebuilt application stored inside an AMI to save time whenever a new instances needs to be provisioned.

 To save your time I've created a Golden AMI for Node.js apps, [1-Click Ready Node.js LTS on Amazon Linux 2](https://aws.amazon.com/marketplace/pp/B08B7NBGN6) by using this AMI you'll have a "ready-to-production" Node.js server already configured.